algorand/pyteal/docs/state.rst

 Box storage consists of key-value pairs that are stored in an application's local context.

-The app account's minimum balance requirement (MBR) is increased with each additional box, and each additional byte in the box'es name and allocated size.
+The app account's minimum balance requirement (MBR) is increased with each additional box, and each additional byte in the box's name and allocated size.

 .. warning::